 Workers' compensation insurance.
 State law usually requires that corporations carry this policy for any employees they may have.
 This policy covers medical expenses and lost wages when an employee is injured on the job.
 It's a good idea to carry workers' comp even when it's not required, as health insurance can exclude coverage for work-related injuries.

-Cyber liability insurance.
+Cyber insurance.
 First-party cyber liability coverage can help your S corp bounce back following a cyberattack.
 This policy can cover ransom payments, customer notification, and other related costs from such a breach.
 Third-party cyber liability insurance, on the other hand, covers legal costs in the event that you're held responsible for a client's data breach.
 Many insurance providers will include both first-party and third-party cyber liability insurance in a package called technology E&O insurance to protect your S corp in any situation.